charlievillacr/jsbooks/1JavaScriptBeginner.md

 # JavaScript Beginner

-- Coding from the ground up
-- by Keith Dvorjak
+Coding from the ground up, by Keith Dvorjak

 ## Table of Contents - Chapters

-1. Introduction
+1. Introduction](## Chapter 1: Introduction
 2. Main features of JavaScript
 3. Real-life uses of JavScript
 4. Your first JavaScript program